rustygeldmacher/marmalade/README.md

 ## Basic Usage

-Once the gem is installed, use the generator to create a project file for you:
+Once the gem is installed, use the generator to create yourself a project:

     $ jam example

-This command will create a directory called "example" under the current directory and will create a file in the directory called "example.rb", which is an executable Ruby file set up for using Marmalade to do the dirty work for you.
+This command will create a directory called `example` under the current directory and will create a file in the directory called `example.rb`, which is an executable Ruby file set up for using Marmalade to do the dirty work for you.
 Running this file with the `--help` option lets you know about a few things it can do out of the box:

     $ cd example
     $ ./example.rb --help